TDarkShadow/iheartnewvegas/main.md

 Last cull before the next big update.

 - ⚠️ **Y-17 Trauma Override Harness GLOVES** (Visuals, Creatures and NPCs).
 Moved to this section.
-- 🚫 **Vanilla Loading Screens HD** (User Interface).
-The vanilla loading screens look like shit, upscaling or not.
 - 🚫 **Unisex Motorcycle Helmets** (Visuals, Equipment).
 Some appreciate the vanilla Spaceballs helmet.
 </details>